 In the bowl of a small food processor combine all of the ingredients except for the olive oil and pulse until well blended.
 Scrape down the sides of the bowl and turn on while adding the olive oil slowly to emulsify.
 Set aside until ready to use.

-- 1/2 pound small potatoes (red, Yukon gold, or fingerlings) scrubbed and quartered
+- 1/2 pound small potatoes (red, Yukon gold, or fingerlings), washed well

-- 1/4 pound haricots verts (French green beans), or small, thin green beans, ends trimmed
+- 8 ounces haricots verts (French green beans), or small, thin green beans, ends trimmed

 - 4 hard boiled eggs, peeled and quartered